robspassky/sqlshell/users-guide.md

 ### Command Line

-> sqlshell \[OPTIONS\] *db* \[*@file*\]

-or

-> sqlshell \[OPTIONS\] *driver* *url* \[*user* \[*pw*\]\] \[*@file*\]
+    sqlshell [OPTIONS] db [@file]

 #### Options

+    -?
+    -h
-    -?, -h, --help                Show this usage message.
+    --help                Show this usage message.

+    -V
+    --version             Show version and exit.

+    -c config_file
-    -c, --config <config_file>    Specify configuration file.
-Defaults to
+    --config config_file  Specify configuration file.
+Defaults to:
                           $HOME/.sqlshell/config

+    -n
+    --no-ansi
-    -n, --no-ansi, --noansi       Disable the use of ANSI terminal sequences.
+    --noansi              Disable the use of ANSI terminal sequences.
 This option just sets the initial value for this setting.
 The value can be changed later from within SQLShell itself.

+    -r lib_name
-    -r, --readline <lib_name>     Specify readline libraries to try to use.
-                                  Legal values: editline, getline, gnu, jline,
+    --readline lib_name   Specify readline libraries to use.
+Legal values: editline, getline, gnu, jline, simple.
+(May be specified multiple times.)

-                                                simple
-                                  May be specified more than once.
+    -s

-    -s, --stack                   Show all exception stack traces.
+    --stack               Show all exception stack traces.

+    -v
-    -v, --verbose                 Enable various verbose messages.
-This option just sets the initial value for this setting.
+    --verbose             Enable various verbose messages.
+This option just sets the initial verbosity value.
 The value can be changed later from within SQLShell itself.

-    -V, --version                 Show version and exit.

 #### Parameters

-* The *db* parameter identifies an alias for the database in the configuration file.
-The configuration section for the specified database is assumed to contain all the parameters necessary to connect to the database.
+The *db* parameter identifies an either alias for the database in the configuration file or an on-the-fly database specification, of the form:

+    driver,url,[user[,password]]

+If the name of a database is specified, SQLShell will look in the configuration file for the corresponding connection parameters.
+If an on-the-fly database specification is used, the specification must one
+argument:

+* *driver* can be a full driver class name, or a driver alias from the configuration file, as described below.
+* *url* is the JDBC URL for the database.
+* *user* and *password* specify how to log into the database; they're optional, since some databases (like SQLite) don't require them at all.

-* The optional *@file* parameter specifies the path to a file containing SQL and SQLShell commands to be executed.
+The optional *@file* parameter specifies the path to a file containing SQL and SQLShell commands to be executed.
 If this parameter is specified, SQLShell executes the commands in the file, then exits.

-* The *driver* parameter specifies either a fully-qualified JDBC driver class name, or an alias defined in the `drivers` section of the configuration file.
-When *driver* is specified, *url* is required.

-* The *url* parameter is the JDBC URL of the database to which to connect.
-  It is only used when *driver* is specified.

-* The *user* and *password* parameters are optional and are necessary for certain kinds of databases. *user* and *password* are only used when the *driver* and *url* parameters are used.

 #### Specifying a Database